Mc01/snakechain/README.md

 - Make use of black formatter
 - Introduce gRPC between CLI and Node
 - Use AsyncIO for Node and integrate with other components
+- Make more intelligent hashing (introduce Merkle Trees for example)
+- Add more crypto features (simple consensus like pBFT for example)
+- Add support for P2P broadcasting

 ## Packages